Slide background

 5.4 Does a conformity assessment body have to be able to perform conformity assessment for all types of EU fertilising products in order to become a notified body?

-5.5 How is the Commission planning to ensure the coordination and cooperation between notified bodied for the purposes of the FPR?
+5.6 How does the Commission ensure the coordination and cooperation between notified bodied for the purposes of the FPR?

 6. Transitional period